alphastrata/rustwari/README.md

 2. Internet connection
 3. [This repo](https://github.com/alphastrata/rustwari/)
 4. A high(ish) ulmit `ulimit -n 10240` ought to do it. (the app will try to set it for you.)
+5. _If you're a hyprpaper, if you're the hyprland type..._

 # Usage: